arcAman07/SportsZen/README.md

 - A virtual reality based auction where users can experience a meta verse like auction(Auction in the future)
 - Collaboration with upcoming blockchain companies such as Polygon and CoinDCX who are working actively to uplift the development of underrated players and sports.
+- A decentralized autonomous organization(which is the talk of the town), where everyone will have a say in the growth of the organization.

 ## Instructions to run